limamau/abc-model/docs/_build/html/_sources/index.rst

 ABC Model
 =========

-The ABC Model is a simple model coupling the biosphere and atmosphere, made fully differentiable using `JAX`_ highly inspired by the `CLASS model`_ with the goal to serve as a simple tool for experiments.
+The ABC Model is a simple model coupling the biosphere and atmos, made fully differentiable using `JAX`_ highly inspired by the `CLASS model`_ with the goal to serve as a simple tool for experiments.